LearnByCheating/javascript-tutorial/README.md

 ### 2a.
 Run JS statements in the Terminal with Node.js
 You can run JavaScript code snippets directly in the Terminal if you have Node.js installed.

-Open your Command Line application.
+Open your Terminal application.
 If you are using VS Code as your text editor, Click the Terminal menu and select New Terminal.

-Open the node application by entering: `node`
+Open the Node.js Shell application by entering: `node`

 If Node.js is installed on your computer it will give you a prompt.
 Then you can just start entering JavaScript statements.
 ``` js